jaredtritz/jsonsails-readthedocs/source/module_ide/ezconfig.rst

 Ez Configuration
 ================

+.. note::

+  The URL of the config interface (ICE) for a module is: jsonsails.com/module/#/config

 Module configuration is designed at the root node, and for a reference module the config GUI is exposed through the refmod node.

-.. note::

-  The config interface will eventually be accessible by its own module specific url, but for now is embedded in the main IDE interface for the module.

 .. _`refnode-config-script`: